EliotBicak/Agile-Final-Project/README.md

 Honors Project where I am required to create an Agile plan with Github and tackle the roles of: Product Owner, Scrum Master, and the Dev Team.

 Scenario:
-In this scenario, you will play the roles of a product owner, scrum master, and developer.
+You will play the roles of a product owner, scrum master, and developer.
 As a product owner, you will create stories for your team and organize these stories into a product backlog.
 As a scrum master, you will create a sprint milestone and ensure that a subset of the stories is ready to be placed in a sprint plan.
 As a developer, you will create the sprint backlog and execute some of the stories by moving them across the kanban board in a simulated sprint.

 Your team has been tasked with developing the backend product catalog for an e-commerce website.
 Stakeholders require the ability to create, retrieve, update, and delete products from the catalog, along with features like indicating product likes and hosting on a cloud environment with automated deployments.